vinhyan/barrierless/README.md

 *** Done! ***
 ```

-4. Translate a text file in English to Spanish, using GeminiAI provider:
+4. Translate a text file in English and Chinese to Spanish, using GeminiAI provider:

 **CLI:**